knflrpn/SwiCC_RP2040/README.md

 The recommended assembly is to configure a second Waveshare RP2040 board as a USB-UART adapter using [this file](/documentation/USB_UART_RP2040.uf2) and then mounting both boards in an enclosure.
 A custom box is available [here](https://www.printables.com/model/408393-swicc-box).
 If using this method, cross-wire pins 0 and 1 (0->1 and 1->0) between the boards and connect their grounds.

 ![Alt text](/documentation/SwiCCBox.jpg)

+If you don't have the ability to solder, you can buy the boards with pre-installed pin headers and use female-female hookup wires to connect the required pins.